 Moving Pictures also looks at the photograph as object, but this time as an object in motion interacting with its environment over time and, in the process, literally blurring the line between what is real and what is reproduced.
 The images are created by quickly moving a folded and/or cut printed sky image while it is being re-photographed outside.
 The half-second exposure time generates amalgams in which the printed sky and the actual sky are merged, blending colors and shadows and revealing a synthesis that cannot be seen with the naked eye.
 De-emphasizing the materiality of the original printed image by using motion to blur edges and textures focuses greater attention on color and the quality of light.

 Modalities explores the creative process behind a photographer's practice through re-contextualizing existing images.
-Each finished piece is a digital collage composed of out-takes from the hundreds of images shot during the creation of Paper Skies and Moving Pictures.
-Modalities tells a visual story about a photographer's intent, decision-making and willingness to be open to the unexpected in the course of realizing a finished artwork.
-And because each collage component is a function of the artist's original choices in terms of movement, camera settings, manipulation of the material being photographed, etc., the collages also hint at the performative nature of the earlier works.
-The aesthetics of the final pieces are inspired not only by ground-breaking photographers like Ray Metzker and Harry Callahan, but also by modern painters like Ellsworth Kelly and Morris Louis.
+Each finished piece is a digital montage composed of out-takes from the hundreds of images shot during the creation of Paper Skies and Moving Pictures.
+An on-going series, Modalities tells a visual story about a photographer's intent and decision-making in the course of realizing a finished artwork, and also explores the ways a single subject can be re-imagined in multiple ways.

-In an age of exuberant digital manipulation, I hope the viewer will be surprised by what can be revealed by simply photographing a piece of printed paper held aloft.
+In an age of exuberant digital manipulation, I want to show viewers what can be revealed by simply photographing a piece of printed paper held aloft.
 The mysterious optical illusions, the color-mixing that is a function of time passing, and the novel combinations of shadow, line and color compel us to consider how common subjects -- and photographs themselves -- can be experienced in innovative ways.

-Images from Paper Skies and Moving Pictures are exhibited in two sizes: as dye-sublimation prints on aluminum 38" tall (see below), and as prints on paper 29" tall.
-Images from Modalities are available as prints either 38" or 47" tall.
+Images from Paper Skies and Moving Pictures are exhibited in two sizes: as dye-sublimation prints on aluminum 38" tall (edition of 9), and as prints on paper 29" tall (ed. of 10).
+Images from Modalities are available as prints either 38" tall (ed. of 10), 47" tall (ed. of 9) and 60" tall (ed. of 5).